2. What is Blockchain and Why is it Needed?

 2. Consensus: Before one can execute a transaction, there must be an agreement between all relevant parties that the transaction is valid.
-For example, if you’re registering the sale of a cow, that cow must belong to you or you won’t get agreement.
+For example, if you’re registering the sale of a cow, that cow must belong to you or you won’t get an agreement.
 It helps keep inaccurate or potentially fraudulent transactions out of the database.

 3. Immutability of the data: Once you have agreed on a transaction and recorded it, it can never be changed.
 You cannot go back and edit it.
-I’m sure you know our banks, they want to balance their sheet, so they go back and edit transactions, that’s not possible on a blockchain.
+I’m sure you know our banks, want to balance their sheet, so they go back and edit transactions, that’s not possible on a blockchain.

 4. Transaction Linkage: Every transaction record (ledger entry) is linked to previous transactions and is standardized for every participating node.
 Every ledger entry is retraceable across its full history and can be reconstructed.
 That’s why it’s called a blockchain, every transaction is linked or chained together.
-Nothing like missing money, data or unknown transactions.
+Nothing like missing money, data, or unknown transactions.

 5. No single point of failure: If a hacker or a corrupt politician attacks a single node (a person participating computer database), and deletes or adds transactions.
 It will immediately be spotted as a hack since that transaction is not on other member nodes.